nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ## Note Taking

-_All that follows are suggestions._
+_All that follow are suggestions._

 * Using Kindle Oasis, we can adapt author's suggestion of taking notes.
 * When you want to read a book again, it's preferable to save all previous notes, delete them and start taking notes over again.
 Otherwise, former notes will be in your way and distraction from your next reading.

 ### Inspectional/Structural

-Take notes that help answer the first 3 questions in Analytical Stage I.
+Take notes that help answer the first 3 questions in Analytical Stage I or first question of the four basic question.

 ### Analytical/Conceptual

+These notes help you with interpreting the content of the book.
+Here are some suggestions.
+Use these for inspection if you deem fit.

 UNDERLINING—of major points; of important or forceful statements.